-10. COMMUNICATIONS AND DISCLOSURE POLICY
+COMMUNICATIONS AND DISCLOSURE POLICY

-In compliance with CBB regulations under PD Module of Volume 1 of CBB Rulebook, the Bank has a Board approved Public Disclosure Policy ("Disclosure Policy") that governs the disclosure of material information relating to its activities to various stakeholders of the Bank.
+The Bank has a Board approved Public Disclosure Policy and Corporate Communication Policy that govern the disclosure of material information relating to its activities to various stakeholders of the Bank.
+These policies apply to all modes of communication to the public including written, oral and electronic communication.

-The Disclosure Policy applies to all modes of communication to the public including written, oral and electronic communication.
-These disclosures are made on a timely basis and subject always to the requirements stipulated in the applicable laws and regulations.
-Disclosures include, but are not limited to, the following: